0xPhoenix10/mpesa-backend/README.md

 # Mpesa Backend

 Mpesa Backend is a backend service that provides integration with the M-Pesa mobile payment system.
-This service is built using Node.js and the Express framework, and it allows users to make and receive payments through M-Pesa.
+This service is built using Nest.js framework, and it allows users to make and receive payments through M-Pesa.

 ## Installation